CCE Country Profile

 The Republic of Korea, which has a population of over 51.7 million, is the world’s third most densely populated country, according to the World Bank.
 It is an eastern Asian nation in the mid-latitude zone and has four distinct seasons.
 The temperature in the Republic of Korea has increased by 1.8°C over the last century (1912-2010) due to climate change and urbanization.
 According to the 4th National Communication, “climate change projections indicate that the average temperature and precipitation in the Republic of Korea will rise by 2.9℃ and by 38.8mm, respectively, in the second half of this century (2071-2100)” (2019, p.
 10).

-Despite continuous population growth and a high manufacturing and export share, the Republic of Korea has made efforts to develop a low carbon economy and address climate change.
-For example, the Republic of Korea has set a target of reducing greenhouse gas emissions by 37% against a business-as-usual scenario by 2030 as part of its Paris Agreement commitments (The 2030 Framework Greenhouse Gas mitigation Roadmap, 2018).
+Despite continuous population growth and a high manufacturing and export share, the Republic of Korea has made efforts to develop a low-carbon economy and address climate change.
+For example, the Republic of Korea has set a target of reducing greenhouse gas emissions by 37% against a business-as-usual scenario by 2030 as part of its Paris Agreement commitments (The 2030 Framework Greenhouse Gas Mitigation Roadmap, 2018).
 However, according to Climate Action Tracker, the targets in Korea’s Nationally Determined Contributions (2020) would lead to a temperature increase of between 2°C and 4°C. In other words, the Republic of Korea’s targets are not consistent with limiting global warming below 2°C, let alone meeting the Paris Agreement’s aim for 1.5°C.

 The Republic of Korea is classified as a Non-Annex I (non-industrialized) country under the United Nations Framework Conventions on Climate Change (UNFCCC), which it ratified in 1994.
 The Republic of Korea ratified the Kyoto Protocol in 2002, submitted its acceptance of the Doha amendment to the Kyoto Protocol to the UNFCCC in 2015, and ratified the Paris Agreement in 2016.